rcarmo/HJKLPlugin/README.md

 # In case of Mac OS X Upgrades

 Whenever Apple updates Mail.app, you need to update the compatibility UUIDs in `setup.py` and rebuild the plugin.
-To figure out the required UUIDs, you need to issue these two commands:
+To figure out the required UUIDs, you need to issue these  commands:

+    # For Mac OS X 10.8.x
     defaults read /Applications/Mail.app/Contents/Info PluginCompatibilityUUID
     defaults read /System/Library/Frameworks/Message.framework/Resources/Info PluginCompatibilityUUID

+    # For Mac OS X 10.9.x
+    defaults read /Applications/Mail.app/Contents/Info | grep -i uuid

-Add the two new UUIDs to `setup.py` and reinstall.
+Add the new UUIDs to `setup.py` and reinstall.

-Of course, Apple may well change Mail.app's UI in the future.
+Of course, Apple can change Mail.app's UI as they please.
 In that case, you'll need to figure out which Cocoa views are involved and refactor the method swizzling.

 In either case, feel free to fork this project and send me a pull request.
 I am unlikely to upgrade all my machines to bleeding edge versions, so you'll likely to be ahead of me and able to help out others.